 Playing Around: Sports in Buenos Aires

 Sports also are a great way to meet new people and make friends.
 It can be overwhelming to get a handle on what sports are available and open for new participants or spectators.
 With this article, we merely offer a starting point, along with some relevant resources.
-Now you have one less excuse, not to burn off all that cheap booze that Mr. Betton convinced you to consume.

 Basketball